 Let's take a closer look at what makes receipt tracking apps work for a freelancer.

 Note: On average, users save $5,600 from their tax bill by using our software.
-If you want to track deductions and stay on top of all your taxes, try a 14-day test drive of Bonsai Tax.
+If you want to track self-employed deductions and stay on top of all your taxes, try a 14-day test drive of Bonsai Tax.
 Our app records your receipts and sends you notifications to file quarterly taxes as well as notify you of any filing deadlines.
 You'll also get access to all our product suite for freelancers.